Neuronal Attention Circuit (NAC) for Representation Learning: Evaluation

 We evaluate the proposed architecture on two irregular time-series datasets: (i) Event-based MNIST; and (ii) Person Activity Recognition (PAR).\\ \textbf{Event-based MNIST:} Event-based MNIST is the transformation of the widely recognized MNIST dataset with irregular sampling added originally proposed in \cite{lechner2022mixed}.
-The transformation was done in two steps: (i) flattening each 28×28 image into a time series of length 784, and (ii) encoding the binary time series into an event-based format by collapsing consecutive identical values (e.g., 1,1,1,1 → (1, t=4)).
+The transformation was performed in two steps: (i) flattening each 28×28 image into a time-series of length 784 and (ii) encoding the binary time-series into an event-based format by collapsing consecutive identical values (e.g., 1,1,1,1 → (1, t=4)).
 This representation requires models to handle temporal dependencies effectively.
-NAC-PW achieved first place with an accuracy of 96.64\%, followed by NAC-Exact/05s/8k at 96.12\%.
+NAC-PW achieves an accuracy of 96.64\%, followed by NAC-Exact/05s/8k at 96.12\%.
 GRU-ODE and ContiFormer ranked third with 96.04\%.\\ \textbf{Person Activity Recognition (PAR):} We employed the Localized Person Activity dataset from UC Irvine \cite{localization_data_for_person_activity_196}.
 The dataset contains data from five participants, each equipped with inertial measurement sensors sampled every 211 ms. The goal of this experiment is to predict a person’s activity from a set of predefined actions, making it a classification task.
-All models performed well on this task, with NAC-PW achieving 89.15\% accuracy and taking first place.
-NAC-Exact/05s/8k and GRU-ODE ranked second with 89.01\% accuracy, while NAC-02s ranked third with 88.84\% mean accuracy.
+All models performed well on this task, with NAC-PW achieving 90.18\% accuracy and taking first place.
+NAC-Exact/05s/8k ranked second with 90.11\% accuracy, while NAC-Steady ranked third with 89.79\% mean accuracy.